Up to 30% off

 Before I arrived at the centre I had decided that no matter what happened I was going to get the most I could from my time in Africa.
 I wasn’t disappointed!

-From the start the sights and sounds of the the African bush struck a cord in me.
+From the start, the sights and sounds of the African bush struck a cord in me.
 The centre is situated on high ground and has stunning views all around.
-The sense of peace and space were thrilling.
-I realise South Africa has it’s problems, conservation and environmental issues are always ongoing and the work will never be finished.
-But what country doesn’t have problems to work through?
+The sense of peace and space was thrilling.

-In my two weeks at the centre I was given Bobby to look after.
-Bobby is a young white rhino, who was at the time of my stay 6 months old and weighed about half a tonne.
-The time I spent with this amazing animal will always be a very special time in my life.
+In my two weeks at the centre, I was given Bobby to look after.
+Bobby is a young white rhino, who was six months old and weighed about half a tonne.
+The time I spent with this amazing animal will always be very special in my life.

-Also on the land of the centre there was a group of giraffe who were regular visitors in the morning.
+There was a group of giraffes who were regular visitors in the morning at the centre.
 It is hard to imagine a more surreal moment, in the early hours with the morning mist and soft light, these graceful and elegant animals would visit us.
 The thrill and beauty of such an encounter is an amazing experience, to see these animals in their natural environment was a privilege.

-I was at Khulula for two weeks and I wish I could have stayed longer but the reality of a life back in England did not make this possible.
-However, in the time I was there I was thrilled by all I saw and did.
+I was at Khulula for two weeks and I wish I could have stayed longer.
+However, in the time I was there, I was thrilled by all I saw and did.
 I count myself lucky to have had such an experience and have many good and happy memories.